LemuelCushing/lists-and/lists/movies.md

 Sunset Boulevard

 Things we can't say about race but are true (Ophir recommends)

+Walk hard